hayalweiss/TestProject/README.md

 ## introduction
  כ
-An application for exchanging currencies according to the daily exchange
+Responsive application for exchanging currencies according to the daily exchange

 ## Table of Content